 Discussion

 The results of the plots characterization revealed that most of the studied plots were located around infected cocoa farms.
-They were contiguous, with no barrier plants (Hevea brasiliensis, Coffea arabica) recommended for the required safety distance.
+They were contiguous, with no barrier plants (H. brasiliensis, Coffea arabica L.) recommended for the required safety distance.
 This layout of the rehabilitated plots could explain their reinfection by CSSD.
 It is strongly recommended to use barrier crops at a distance of 10 to 15 meters around the new plot.
 This barrier line helps to slow down the spread of mealybugs, which are vectors of the virus.
 (Kebe et al., 2011).
 These barrier crops act as traps to keep mealybugs away from cocoa plantations and thus prevent disease outbreak (Kébéet al., 2016).

 Furthermore, the presence of various crops and trees associated with cocoa trees was observed in the rehabilitated plots.
-Among these crops are natural hosts of the CSSV like Manihot esculenta, Cola nitida and Citrus sinensis.
+Among these crops are natural hosts of the CSSV like M. esculenta, C. nitida, and Citrus sinensis.
 The presence of these plants both within and around the fields could therefore serve as new sources of reinfection for the plots.
 Several crop species and shade trees are known to naturally harbor the swollen shoot virus (Posnette et al., 1950; Kebe et al., 2011).
 Cola clamydantha is believed to be the original source of the CSSV outbreak in West Africa (Todd, 1951).
-Based on the studies of Aka (2013) on the alternative hosts of CSSV in Côte d’Ivoire, Manihot esculenta, Citrus sinensis, Cola nitida, and Carica papaya plants occuring near and within the plots act as potential alternative hosts of the virus.
+Based on the studies of Aka (2013) on the alternative hosts of CSSV in Côte d’Ivoire, M. esculenta, Citrus sinensis, C. nitida, and C. papaya plants occuring near and within the plots act as potential alternative hosts of the virus.
 This could therefore partly explain the persistence of the swollen shoot disease in the rehabilitated cocoa plots.

 The high levels of prevalence, incidence and severity observed in the RGC and GOC plots compared to the RHC plots can be explained at two levels: first, at the level of grafting, and second, at the level of the resistance of cocoa trees developed through different technologies.
 Indeed, during field grafting (GOC) and nursery grafting (RGC), some cocoa trees were likely already infected with the CSSV, and the tools used for grafting may have facilitated the transmission of the virus to healthy trees both in the field and in the nursery.
 Later, after a certain latency period, disease symptoms began to appear on the grafted cocoa trees.
 These findings confirm existing recommendations for managing the swollen shoot disease, which emphasize avoiding grafting operations in areas where the virus is already prevalent and refraining from using the same maintenance tools in infected cocoa plots.
 Kébéet al. (2011) based on previous studies conducted in Tafo, Ghana, suggested that the CSSV can be transmitted to cocoa trees during grafting, similar to other viral pathogens affecting fruit trees.
 During the grafting process, virus transmission may occur either from the scion to the rootstock or vice versa, or through contaminated grafting tools if they are not properly sanitized.
 This situation highlights the importance of early detection with PCR (polymerase chain reaction) of the CSSV before the appearance of visible disease symptoms, in order to prevent the contamination of grafted cocoa trees both in the field and in nurseries.
 Such preventive measures are essential to avoid the distribution of already infected cocoa plants to the famers.